pandammonium/plugin-readme-parser/readme.txt

 * Bug: updated markdown library; the old version broke the plugin when running on more recent versions of PHP.
 * Bug: corrected variable name; a typo led to a broken plugin in certain circumstances.
+* Bug: removed display of screenshots because they aren't accessible from the plugin.
 * Maintenance: forked and maintained by [Caity Ross](https://pandammonium.org/).

 [Previous version history](https://plugins.trac.wordpress.org/browser/plugin-readme-parser/trunk/changelog.txt)